jurgenei/jurgenei/papers/continuous-architecture-reconcilliation.md

 - Impact assessments rely on expert knowledge and tribal knowledge.
 - Root cause analysis is expensive and slow.
 - Governance repositories are consumers of metadata rather than sources of truth.
-- BCBS239 requires traceability, impact analysis, completeness and understanding of risk data flows.
+- BCBS239 requires traceability, impact analysis, completeness and understanding of data flows.
 - Existing lineage products focus on collecting, storing and visualizing lineage but do not reconcile architectural intent and implementation reality.

 Core observation: